Children and rights in Ireland

 Under the Control of Dogs Act 1986 you cannot keep a dog unless you have a dog licence for it.
 A local authority does not issue a dog licence to anyone under 16 years of age.

 If you have your dog out in public you must keep it under control, such as on a lead.
 Certain breeds of dog must be muzzled at all times in public.
-These dogs must also be lead by someone over the age of 16 and kept on a strong chain or lead that is no longer than 2 metres.
+These dogs must be led by someone over the age of 16 and kept on a strong chain or lead that is no longer than 2 metres.

 You do not require a licence to own other pets and there is no legislation specifying a minimum age at which you can own a pet.